 You can now jot down a quick reminder with note remember to buy milk!, and you will be reminded of this whenever you login to your machine, until you delete the note (eg. rm ~/.notes).
 There are no icons or start menus in the terminal, but as the above example show, it is very easy to create your own commands (or "launchers" if you will).
 Creating menus is also quite possible if you want to, look up the select command in your shell's manual for instance.
 I am sure you can think of many useful conventions that are better honed to your own idiosyncrasies :^)

-*) Many who see the colorful KolibriOS Desktop using few Megabytes of RAM, will assume that assembly programing must be amazingly efficient.
+*) Many who see the colorful KolibriOS Desktop using few Megabytes of RAM, will assume that assembly programming must be amazingly efficient.
 That conclusion is wrong.
-There are alternative operating systems written in higher level languages that can compete.
+There are alternative operating systems written in higher level languages that can compete (eg. Inferno).
 The reason KolibriOS is so efficient, is not because it is written largely in assembly language, but because it is written from scratch.
 It avoids the truck loads of legacy junk that plague mainstream systems.

 **) Well... not counting filesystem caching and internal kernel memory, but that is usually excluded when UNIX and others measures memory, so I feel it's only fair to doctor these numbers in a similar way.